 Once cool to the touch, press down on the middle of the dome lids to make sure that they sealed.

-The heat from the jelly inside the jars causes the air inside the jar to expand then creates a vacuum while cooling down which causes the jars to seal.
+The heat from the jelly inside the jars causes the air inside the jar to expand then creates a vacuum while cooling down.
+This causes the jars to seal.

 Always label the jars to identify what's in them, and when it was made.
 You'd be amazed how much alike concord grape jelly, blackberry jelly, or plum jam look in the jar.
 Same goes for strawberry jelly and red raspberry jelly This is true of many jellies and jams.

 When you buy a box of pectin (and you must to make jelly!), you will find that there is a paper inside that has recipes for making jelly, jam and preserves of many types.
 I have found this to be true of all the major brands.